 Case in point?
 The BFI Mediatheque in the BFI South Bank.

-How many times did I go into the BFI without knowing there’s a cool little area where you can snuggle into your own private viewing booth and watch your way through the BFI’s extensive film and TV archives?
+How many times did we go into the BFI without knowing there’s a cool little area where you can snuggle into your own private viewing booth and watch your way through the BFI’s extensive film and TV archives?

 Listen to a Lecture at Gresham College